-(a) Except as provided in Section 6.12(c) below, Executive and the Company (the "Parties") agree that, unless otherwise required by law, any dispute or controversy between Parties as further defined in subsections (b) and (c) below shall be finally settled by binding arbitration, to be held in Santa Barbara, California under the Employment Arbitration Rules and Mediation Procedures of the American Arbitration Association as then in effect (the "Rules").
+(a) (D) Except To be eligible to be a nominee for election or reelection as provided in a director of the Corporation, a person must deliver (in accordance with the time periods prescribed for delivery of notice under Section 6.12(c) below, Executive 2.8(B) and (C)) to the Secretary of the Corporation a written questionnaire with respect to the background and qualification of such person and the Company (the "Parties") agree that, unless otherwise required by law, any dispute or controversy between Parties as further defined in subsections (b) and (c) below shall be finally settled by binding arbitration, to be held in Santa Barbara, California under the Employment Arbitration Rules and Mediation Procedures of the American Arbitration Association as then in effect (the "Rules").
 Executive may obtain a copy of the Rules by accessing the AAA website at www.adr.org., or by requesting a copy from the Company's General Counsel.
 By signing this Agreement, Executive acknowledges that s/he has had an opportunity to review the Rules before signing this Agreement.
 The arbitrator(s) may grant injunctions or other relief in such dispute or controversy.
 The decision of the arbitrator(s) shall be final, conclusive and binding on the parties to the arbitration, and judgment may be entered on the decision of the arbitrator(s) in any court having jurisdiction.